BrettJSettle/MotilityTracking/README.md

 INSTALLATION
 ------------
 To install the MotilityTracking Program, install all of the plugins listed above into your python environment, download the MotilityTracking Folder from github (https://github.com/BrettJSettle/MotilityTracking) by clicking on the 'Download Zip' button on the right sidebar.
-Extract it to your computer and run by clicking the 'run.bat' file located inside the MotilityTracking Folder
+Extract it to your computer and run by clicking the 'run.bat' file located inside the MotilityTracking Folder.

 USING THE PROGRAM